connorjhaynes/TeX2Canvas/README.md

 # TeX2Canvas
-This repository stores Python scripts I wrote in the Summer of 2025 as part of a job writing psets for MATH 3012, Applied Combinatorics, at the Georgia Institute of Technology.
+This repository stores Python scripts I wrote in the Summer of 2025 as part of a job writing problem sets for MATH 3012, Applied Combinatorics, at the Georgia Institute of Technology.

 ## Substitute
 This function performs simple replacement, attempting to fix some common errors before they occur.
 Currently, the function performs the following replacements: